Primrose Court Nursing Home - PAMMS Assessment Report

 Level of Engagement with the Authority

-The provider is responsive to requests from the Local Authority and liaises closely with their QuAC Officer.
-Performance Dashboard submissions are made in a timely manner, and queries are responded to promptly.
-There have been some recent changes in management, and the QUAC and Transformation Manager are supporting with this.
+The provider is responsive to requests from the Local Authority and liaises closely with their Quality Assurance and Compliance (QuAC) Officer.
+Performance Dashboard submissions are made in a timely manner and queries are responded to promptly.

 Engagement and Support from Transformation Managers